IveGotNorto/SlidingWindow/README.md

 //#define SR
 ```

-Some of the other parameters that can be tweaked can be found in the following section:
+Some of the other parameters that can be tweaked can be found in the following section of the utilities.h file:

 ```
 // Misc.
 Tweaks